 Leadership to employee communications (stand-up meetings, town hall meetings, emails, etc.) are always important.
 During times of change and transition, these connections are critical.
 Utilize various communication channels to provide details about safety protocols, policy changes, and to describe the leadership vision for the future.

 If there is a major change or decision made that is not universally popular - explain the reason for the change, the benefits of the decision, what is done to support the organization during the change, and what will be done to provide additional resources to people negatively impacted by the change.
-For instance, if you are requiring full-time return to the office for people that enjoyed the flexibility, perhaps, you will offer additional paid time off or flexible schedules.
+For instance, if you are requiring a full-time return to the office for people that enjoyed the flexibility, perhaps, you will offer additional paid time off or flexible schedules.

 If you are changing your policies to add flexible schedules or telecommuting options, you might need to update your employee handbook.
 While you are at it, be sure other policies that have been impacted by COVID legislation are also updated, such as FMLA.